alcionai/corso/docs/docs/tutorial.md

 ```

 :::note
-Your first backup may take some time if your mailbox has many items so please be patient.
+Your first backup may take some time if your mailbox is large.
 :::

-**TODO:** Update ^^^ after Corso output from operations is finalized.
+**TODO:** Update ^^^ after the finalization of Corso output from operations.

 ## Restore an email